wp-plugins/participants-database/readme.txt

 **List Display**

 Display the list on your website with the [pdb_list] shortcode.
 You can determine which fields get shown, and for long lists, the list can be broken up into pages.
+You can specify which records get displayed and in what order.

 **Import/Export Records**